 All students are required to register their vehicles with the Parking Services Office and purchase a parking permit at the time of academic registration or within 48 hours of acquiring the vehicle.

-Freshmen (fewer than 24 academic credits completed at Binghamton University) residing in University residence halls are not permitted to register or park a vehicle on campus including in the parking garage, Visitor Paid Lot or at parking meters.
+Freshmen (first-year resident, non-transfer, matriculated freshman who has completed less than 24 academic credits at BU) residing in University residence halls are not permitted to register or park a vehicle on campus including in the parking garage, Visitor Paid Lot or at parking meters.
 Freshmen who reside off campus may register a vehicle on campus and purchase a parking permit.
 (College credits earned while in high school are not accepted when determining parking eligibility.)

 Resident freshmen who park a car on campus without permission from the Parking Services Office and upperclassmen who purchase a parking permit for a resident freshman (or attempt to do so) will be fined and/or face campus judicial action.